Arvind644/100-days-of-code/README.md

 Day 6     28-11-2020 <br />
 Continued the same tutorial and learn about sets, strings, collection, itertools, lambda function and exceptions. <br />
-Continued the net ninjs tailwind course. <br />
+Continued the net ninjas tailwind course. <br />
-Start making my own prject on tailwind.
+Start making my own project on tailwind.
 It is niture.